 What Does a Marketing Analyst Do?

 Marketing Analysts are one part data geek and one part Strategist.
 They also instinctively know how to make data more palatable to non-data geeks to help facilitate decision-making.
-They often create the strategies that define what is sold and how it’s sold.
+Analysts often create the strategies that define what is sold and how it’s sold.
 They help companies understand consumer buying patterns.
-They work hand-in-hand with Researchers, Designers, Product and Marketing Managers, and others within the promotional functions to help increase awareness of specific products and services.
+Marketing Analysts work hand-in-hand with Researchers, Designers, Product and Marketing Managers, and others within the promotional functions to help increase awareness of specific products and services.